emirdero/bitburner_scripts/README.md

 ## pwn.js

-Preps a target for batch hacks, then executes HWGW (Hack Weaken Grow Weaken) hack batches in quick succesion.
+Preps a target for batch hacks, then executes HWGW (Hack Weaken Grow Weaken) hack batches in quick succession.

 Takes one argument: